 WYLLOWE is Anna Sheard and Rory More – a nascent writing duo with a shared enjoyment of all things folky and groovy (think early '70s Sergio Mendes, '60s sunshine pop and modal jazz versions of Scarborough Fair).
 The new 7-inch release Fortunate Fool is a rolling and loping affair with a lilting melody accompanied by a chiming 12-string Fender, electric piano and Lowrey organ; its soaring lament and understated groove is an open-road elbows-in-the-wind driving song.

-The B side, Berwick Street Blue, is a soundtrack exclusive featured in a forthcoming film exploring London’s Soho, currently in production with Heavenly Films.
-Comprising the rich mixture of Anna’s alluring lyricism and Rory’s oscillant motifs it brings to mind the compositions of continental soundtrack composers of the late 1960s.
-Lush choral harmonies, layered guitars and resonant organ ebb and flow over a soulfully intoned lyrical paean to a part of London lost and changed forever.
+The B side, Berwick Street Blue, brings to the fore Anna’s alluring lyricism and Rory’s oscillant motifs calling to mind the compositions of continental soundtrack composers and the sonorous femme-fronted productions of the late 1960s.
+Lush choral harmonies, layered guitars and resonant piano and organ ebb and flow over a soulfully intoned lyrical paean to a part of London lost and changed forever.

 London-based jazz exotica trio Les Hommes are back with the thoroughly off-kilter long-player The Sinner.
 The mood is a globe-trotter with sounds from Arabian cafes, sonic postcards from Rio and deep modes from European jazz quarters.
 The Sinner is a Continental audio trip, an excursion into east-meets-west where Les Hommes's core line-up of vintage Lowrey organ, a gamut of exotic percussion and amazingly swinging jazzuous drums, joins a high-contrast sonic palette that includes frenzied Eastern chimings of santur, Italianate clarinet, vibraphone and alto flute – channelled through the cinematic variations-on-a-theme blueprint.